navdeeprana/StochasticProcesses.jl/README.md

 ## Prerequisites

-If you have run Julia notebooks before, proceed to next step.
+You will need a working installation of Julia, jupyterlab, jupytext, and IJulia to generate and run the notebooks.
+If you can run Julia notebooks on your machine, proceed to the next step.

 - Install Julia.
 Using [juliaup](https://github.com/JuliaLang/juliaup) is recommended.
-- Install jupyterlab and jupytext, using anaconda or any other way you prefer.
+- Install jupyterlab and jupytext using anaconda or any other way you prefer.
 - Install IJulia using Julia package manager.

 ## Running the notebooks